captech-partners/neon-juice/assembler/rapid-web/TASKLIST.md

 - [x] Have the Fragment Modal option dropdowns Pages and Template highlight the pages and templates where the fragment appears | PH
 - [x] Change Type of Subcomponent input to multi select | PH
 - [x] Create a system for adding joints to the fragment or template | PH
-- [ ] Have the form input change the html in the code editor | AI
+- [x] Have the form input change the html in the code editor | AI
+- [x] Raise state of name from FragmentSettingsModal to FragmentList or move get, post, and put method in FragmentSettingsModal for the file name in the post and put methods | PH
-- [ ] Add default input into Create a Component & Create a Layout in FragmentSettingsModal code editor
+- [ ] Add default input into Create a Component & Create a Layout in FragmentSettingsModal code editor | AI
 - [ ] Convert Joint Input to html code
-- [ ] Remove data-id variable from dupicate fragment div tag
-- [ ] Raise state of name from FragmentSettingsModal to FragmentList
+- [ ] Add input validation in each input field in FragmentSettingsModal
 ## Fragment Popover Functionality
 - [x] Create modal to prompt user if they are sure they want to delete a fragment - modal connected to the trash button | PH
 - [x] Setup the view button on Template PopOver, eyeball button, so the page viewer inputs(dropdowns) update with the current template's data-page and data-label variables | PH